nexodus-io/nexodus/docs/deployment/nexodus-service.md

 - `nexodus-dev` kind cluster
 - `ingress-nginx` ingress controller
-- a rewrite rule in coredns to allow `auth.try.nexodus.local` to resolve inside the k8s cluster
+- a rewrite rule in coredns to allow `auth.try.nexodus.127.0.0.1.nip.io` to resolve inside the k8s cluster
 - the `nexodus` stack

 To bring the cluster down again: